-The fall season is about dreamy, cozy weather that arrives when the scorching summer calms down and gets ready to take a leave.
-This slightly cold windy season also brings in the seasonal flues and discomforts that usually ends up in fever.
-If these allergies are making you feel miserable, there are some foods that can ease your pain and will let you enjoy the season to the fullest.
+Whether the climate changes to winter or summer, coming down with sniffles during weather change is inevitable.
+This slightly cold windy yet warm season where it seems like the weather is still deciding on staying cold or hot also brings in the seasonal flues and discomforts that usually ends up in fever or worse.
+If these allergies are making you feel miserable, there are some foods that can ease your pain and make the effects of weather transitions to go a little easy on you.

 You should know that these foods can do wonders to your immune system, as they say, “make food your medicine and let that heal your body & soul”.
 To know how to give your fall diet a nutritious and allergy-fighting uplift, read on.

 Fatty fishes are a good source of Omega – 3 fatty acids, and the Omega-3 has an anti-allergic property decreasing the allergic reaction to an extent.
 Taking your omega-3 doses in the form of food is best suggested rather than as supplements to make it most effective.
 Salmon, mackerel, sardines, tuna, and bluefish are some of the popularly used fishes that are rich in omega-3s.

 When it comes to nuts and seeds, walnuts and flaxseeds provide a good dose of Omega-3, which is an excellent source for the vegetarians.
 One handful of walnuts is equal to 3-3.5 ounces of salmon.
 Foods that are rich in magnesium are also helpful in controlling allergies.